ergonode/backend/UPGRADE-1.3.md

 * The signature of constructor `CreateWorkflowCommand` has changed
 * The signature of constructor `UpdateWorkflowCommand` has changed
 * Limitation of conditions in Workflow Transition.
+* New messenger transport `StatusTransport` was added, `status` receiver is required for setting product statuses for new added languages

 Value
 * `getTransation` and `hasTransation` methods are added to `Ergonode\Value\Domain\ValueObject\ValueInterface`